nazimboudeffa/chrome-swapmycookies/README.md

 # Swap My Cookies

-I am working on fixing some errors of this chrome extension
+I am working on fixing some errors of this chrome extension I am sure you can help developing the solution https://github.com/ETCExtensions

 Swap My Cookies is a program by Greyg00
 If you want to use my code, or you want the full original source code send me an email at: gr.greyg@gmail.com You can find it here: https://chrome.google.com/extensions/detail/dffhipnliikkblkhpjapbecpmoilcama

 This file is part of "Swap My Cookies".